Indian Institutes of Technology: Entrance competition

 JEE-Advanced is conducted only in English and Hindi, making it harder for students with regional languages as their main language.
-In September 2011, the Gujarat High Court has acted on a Public Interest Litigation by the Gujarati Sahitya Parishad, for conducting the exams in Gujarati.
+In September 2011, the Gujarat High Court acted on a public interest litigation by the Gujarati Sahitya Parishad, for conducting the exams in Gujarati.
 A second petition was made in October by Navsari's Sayaji Vaibhav Sarvajanik Pustakalaya Trust.
 Another petition was made at the Madras High Court for conducting the exam in Tamil.
 In the petition, it was claimed that not conducting the exam in the regional languages violates article 14 of the Constitution of India.
 IIT council recommended major changes in entrance examination structure which is effective from 2017 onwards.

-Curriculum and Academic Issues
+Curriculum and academic issues

 In comparison with other universities worldwide, the IITs have been consistently plagued with quality issues in curriculum and academics, which has caused mental stress to students.
 The response from administration has been noted to be insensitive, after several students have complained from stress, besides unhealthy competition.
 This has led to an increase in students dropping out of the IITs at a high pace, prompting concerns.
 Furthermore, across almost all IITs, caste discrimination and institutional bullying of students who come under reserved quota is rampant, which affects academics and eventually leads to student suicides or dropping out.

-In 2022, the IIT Delhi began to revamp the curriculum to keep up the pace with new trends in technology.
-IIT Kharagpur has also brought major changes to the curriculum in 2024.
-IIT Hyderabad has also introduced fractal academics for increased academic flexibility for the students since its inception, the curricula are frequent updated.
+In 2022, IIT Delhi began to revamp the curriculum to keep up pace with new trends in technology.
+IIT Kharagpur brought major changes to the curriculum in 2024.
+IIT Hyderabad introduced fractal academics for increased academic flexibility for the students; since its inception, the curricula are frequent updated.
 It has led IITs in removal of branch change to reduce student stress, a bachelor's program on AI, introduction of double major and minor, among other academic options.